bios62/iam-py-sdk/README.md

 jwt.decode(token, options={"verify_signature": False},algorithms=['RS256'])```
 ```
 These changes is done in [IdcsClient.py](files/IdcsClient.py)
-- in view.py, a part for the sample app, Python V2 print syntax is used, without ```()```, change print sanements to Python V3 syntax.
+- In view.py, a part for the sample app, Python V2 print syntax is used, without ```()```,
+change print statements to Python V3 syntax.
 Use the updated version [views.py](files/views.py)